-Traffic.
 If you are visiting the coastal part of Montenegro in July or August, get ready to hit the traffic around Kotor, Budva, Bar, Ulcinj and Herceg Novy, but even then this jam is not massive.
 Overall, traffic is not a problem here.

 Anything to the north from Podgorica is completely quiet and peaceful.
 When we were up in Durmitor and Biogradska Gora we barely saw any cars on the roads at all.
 It was easy and stress-free to drive on twisty mountain roads.

-Gas prices.
-Gas is expensive ($5.8 per gallon or €1.38 per liter, as of October 2018) but one full tank of gas will let you cover almost the entire country.
-I guess for someone who is coming from Western Europe, the UK or Scandinavia, gas is actually cheaper in Montenegro than in their own country.
+Gas is expensive ($5.8 per gallon or €1.35 per liter) but one full tank of gas will let you cover almost the entire country.
+I guess for someone who is coming from Western and Central Europe, the UK or Scandinavia, gas is actually cheaper in Montenegro than in their own country.
 But for anyone else who is traveling from the States, Eastern Europe or Asia, gas prices are going to surprise.

-Roads.
 Roads in Montenegro are in great condition.
 But there are some older roads between smaller towns that are very narrow and driving on them is not for faint-hearted.
 Sometimes the road is so narrow that only one car can go through.
 Often, there is no shoulder or extra space for you to pull over, so if an incoming car comes your way, the only option is to back up.
 If the road is twisty you can imagine how you’ll be doing that maneuver.
 Therefore, only a confident driver should be taking those roads.

-Driving in general.
 At the beginning of your driving experience in Montenegro, you’ll feel like most drivers are aggressive.
 But after you drive around you’ll understand it’s not really true.

-Yes, Montenegrins are used to driving fast (especially on the hilly roads,) they often don’t stop for a pedestrian and are not restricted from parking on the pavement.
+Yes, Montenegrins are used to driving fast (especially, for some reason, on the hilly roads,) they often don’t stop for a pedestrian and are not restricted from parking on the pavement.
 They absolutely don’t know how to park and often take up to two spaces with just one car.
 Or simply park askew.
 Also, we noticed how impatient they sometimes get if another car goes slowly.
 So yes, for someone who is used to driving only in suburbs, driving in Montenegro may be very stressful and often annoying.